madfam-io/plinto/packages/ui/AUTH_COMPONENTS.md

-# Plinto UI - Authentication Components
+# Janua UI - Authentication Components

 Production-ready authentication components for React applications.
-These components are designed to match Clerk's developer experience while integrating seamlessly with the Plinto authentication platform.
+These components are designed to match Clerk's developer experience while integrating seamlessly with the Janua authentication platform.

 ## 🎨 Components